Indiana Entry Health Requirements: EQUINE

 For additional information on ID requirements go to: www.in.gov/boah/2650.htm.

-Pre-entry Permit: None required, unless the animal is coming from a region where Contagious Equine Metritis (CEM) exist or a region that trades horses freely with a region in which CEM exist.
+None required unless the animal is from a region or country where Contagious Equine Metritis (CEM) exists or a region or country that trades horses freely with a region or country in which CEM exits.
+The United States is free of CEM.

 Equine Infectious Anemia (EIA)